mcinglis/libstr/README.md

 Libstr is distributed in the hope that it will be useful, but **without any warranty**; without even the implied warranty of **merchantability** or **fitness for a particular purpose**.
 See the GNU Affero General Public License for more details.

-You should have received a copy of the GNU Affero General Public License along with Libstr If not, see <https://gnu.org/licenses/>.
+You should have received a copy of the GNU Affero General Public License along with Libstr.
+If not, see <https://gnu.org/licenses/>.

 [Contact me](mailto:me@minglis.id.au) for proprietary licensing options.